 Activity Name Victory - Waimea Road Active Transport route Activity The area between the existing Railway Reserve in Nelson South and Waimea Road is Description within the NZTA Nelson Future Access Study (FAS) project area, and is identified as an area where vehicle traffic use could be reduced in favour of public transport and active modes.
 Waimea Road is the location of the Nelson Marlborough District Health Board (NMDHB) primary hospital, which has a large workforce and high visitor numbers who are currently not well catered for if they chose to come to hospital via active transport.
 To the east of Waimea Road are two of Nelsons main secondary schools, Nelson College and Nelson College for Girls, whose catchment includes Nelson south and west, as well as Hampden Street School.
 To the west of Waimea Rd is Nelson Intermediate School and Victory School.
 The routes to these sites (and between them) from the Railway Reserve and the Vanguard Street shared path at Victory Square, is not well defined, and existing road space allocation does not support active modes.
 NMDHB site development may present access coordination opportunities.
 Key The current transport form and design constrains access to healthy, safe and sustainable Problems/ transport choice.
 Issues Activity The East - West connection improvements from Waimea Road to the Railway Reserve Objectives and Victory area have facilitated the delivery of low carbon transport options to support urban intensification in a residential area within 1.5km to the Nelson City Centre.
-Activity link to Primary Mode Choice Regional - Mode Cholos Objective A characteristic construction of the Proceedings of the Albertain Construction of the Albertain Activity status A placeholder amount of funding is proposed for this project, pending further consultation and design, and possible land purchase.
-Vegr 1 will and the development of the Detailed Discinese Cose.
-The next his area Year 1 will see the development of the Detailed Business Case.
-The next phasespre implementation (design and consultation) and implementation (construction)are subject Links to to the 2121-31 NLTP.
-Links to detailed information miormation
+Activity link to Primary Regional Mode Choice Objective Activity status A placeholder amount of funding is proposed for this project, pending further consultation and design, and possible land purchase.
+Year 1 will see the development of the Detailed Business Case.
+The next phasespre implementation (design and consultation) and implementation (construction)are subject to the 2121-31 NLTP.
+Links to detailed information